How to Manage ADHD in Daily Life: Practical Strategies for Better Focus and Balance

 • Jumping between multiple ideas or tasks

+This can be especially discouraging because the person may look distracted from the outside while internally working very hard to keep track of everything.
 Understanding these experiences can help individuals identify strategies that improve focus and mental clarity.

 What Habits Make ADHD Worse?